How non-fiction inspires reluctant readers and boosts reading for pleasure

 Imagine a class of pupils reading and the likelihood is that you picture them reading story books.
 But why?

 Non-fiction books can be just as engrossing for children and yet they are often overlooked as reading suggestions.
-Indeed, they are often woefully absent from those popular lists of “100 books to read before you’re 16”.
+Indeed, they are regularly woefully absent from those popular lists of “100 books to read before you’re 16”.

 Study after study has shown that reading is important for student outcomes in all sorts of ways.
 A 2013 UCL study found that reading for pleasure was more important for children’s cognitive development than their parents’ level of education, while a 2011 University of Oxford study linked reading for pleasure with improving pupils’ job prospects.
 The Department for Education has also found that if students don’t develop sufficient reading proficiency by the middle of primary school, they are less able to learn other curricula.